New ice warning issued after snow closes schools and disrupts travel

 The Met Office has issued a yellow warning for snow and ice along the east coast of Scotland and England from Berwickshire to Suffolk from 6pm on Tuesday to midday on Wednesday.

-A yellow warning for snow and ice covering Northern Ireland has also been issued from 6pm on Tuesday to 10am on Wednesday.
+A yellow warning for snow and ice has also been issued for Northern Ireland from 6pm on Tuesday to 10am on Wednesday, with a separate warning also in place across most of Wales and parts of the West Midlands until 10am on Wednesday.

 The Met Office said cold northerly winds will continue through the week across much of the UK, with further warnings likely.